Topics Map > Policies

-Students are strongly encouraged to take departmental examinations for credit prior to earning 90 degree credits (including the semester in which the 90th credit is earned) in order to avoid complications with the residence requirement.
+Undergraduates are strongly encouraged to take departmental examinations for credit prior to earning 90 degree credits (including the semester in which the 90th credit is earned) in order to avoid complications with the residence requirement.

 The College of Engineering limits the use of credit by exam to a total of six (6) credits or two (2) courses during an engineering undergraduate student’s career.

-Course credit earned via examination does not carry grade points and does not factor in to the grade point average.
+Course credit earned via examination does not carry grade points and does not factor into the grade point average.

-Course credit earned via examination does not factor in to a semester course load.
+Course credit earned via examination does not factor into a semester course load.

 It is up to each department to determine which courses they offer that they want to make eligible for credit by examination.
 There is no requirement or expectation for credit by examination, but if a credit by examination will be offered for a course, it must follow these policy guidelines.
-Generally, courses that provide credit by examination will be large enrollment and will be offered as lower- or mid-level courses.
+Generally, courses that provide credit by examination will be large enrollment and will be offered as lower- or mid-level undergraduate courses.

 Department faculty will determine the standards, methods, and procedures for evaluation.
 Departments may use any evaluation method or combination of methods including:

-o Written examinationo Oral examinationo Performance evaluation (practical exam)o Examination of completed work and/or records presented and defended by the student (portfolio)o Other methods consistent with evaluation of student learning in the corresponding regular course
+- Other methods consistent with evaluation of student learning in the corresponding regular course

 The content, quality and quantity of material covered in the examination for credit must be consistent with what is covered in the specified UW-Madison course for which the exam is intended to provide credit.
 The method of evaluation must be similar to the standard method used in the equivalent course.
 (Ex. a dance course that had a performance as the final exam should include some type of performance evaluation, a writing intensive course would not use a multiple choice exam format etc.) Because some course attributes, like Comm B or Service Learning, are assigned to courses that use particular pedagogies, it would be difficult for a department to measure mastery of course content and evaluate students’ learning gains with respect to those pedagogies.
 As a result, Comm B, Service Learning, and other courses may not be appropriate courses for awarding credit by examination.